Drama Courses and CPD with David Farmer

 Bring (even more) creativity and active learning into your school curriculum!

 Theatre director David Farmer inspires, motivates and teaches about the power of drama to transform learning.
 Producer of plays and workshops worldwide, he’s an in-demand speaker, trainer and author of five books on drama teaching.
-He’s a Consultant Trainer for NILE, Norwich where he delivers sessions and courses to teachers and teaching students from across the world.
+As a Consultant Trainer for NILE, Norwich, he delivers sessions and courses to teachers and teaching students from across the world.
 David is the creator of award-winning online courses, including THE INSPIRING DRAMA TEACHER.

 For further details please use the contact form below.

-Introduction to Drama in the Primary Curriculum – review by Sarah Lambie
+Introduction to Drama in the Primary Curriculum by Sarah Lambie

 An on the feet exploration of a host of drama games and strategies for cross curricular teaching